Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Experiments

-Besides the statistical analysis, we also use heat maps to show the difference between detected sub-networks of synergic drug combinations and non-synergic drug combinations.
-Here we provide examples on cell line SF-295 and cell line K-562 in Figure \ref{fig:fig4}, and more examples are provided in Appendix \ref{sec:append}.
-In the heatmap, the values (synergy > 0, synergy < 0) assigned to each gene are the cell-line-based synergic importance and non-synergic importance, which indicates the proportion that the gene is included in the gene sub-network (detected by SANEpool) of synergic drug combinations (non-synergic drug combinations) targeting on the cell line. \textbf{The synergy value of a gene measures the possibility that the information of the gene, such as the gene expression and gene copy number, contributes to the prediction process of the drug synergy score.} Hence, the difference of cell-line-based synergy value (estimated probability that the gene is involved in the detected sub-network of drug combinations with synergy > 0) and cell-line-based non-synergy value (estimated probability that the gene is involved in the detected sub-network of drug combinations with synergy > 0) can reflect the synergic performance of the gene.
+Next, we should decide whether the detected gene sub-networks for synergic drug combinations are significantly different from those of non-synergistic drug combinations.
+In order to do so, we can compare the distribution of the synergic importance scores on genes and the distribution of the non-synergic importance scores.
+If these two distributions are significantly different, we can infer that the detected gene sub-networks are also significantly different.
+Hence, we implement the Kolmogorov--Smirnov test (K-S test) to compare these distributions.
+In the K-S test, the null hypothesis assumes that two distributions are the same, and it computes a $D$ statistic as well as a \emph{p}-value corresponding to the $D$ statistic.
+Then, we reject the null hypothesis if the \emph{p}-value is less than the significance level (0.05).
+We provide details of the K-S test and relevant statistics in Appendix \ref{sec:append3}.
+We implement the cell-line-based test.
+The cell-line based K-S test results are provided in Table \ref{tab:table2}, and it shows that the K-S test is significant for each cell line.
+Consequently, we use the difference in the synergic importance score and non-synergic importance score of each gene to determine whether the gene is selected in the core gene sub-network.
+That is, the gene is obtained in the core gene sub-network if the computed value is above a given threshold, like $0.1$.
+In addition to the statistical analysis, we also use heat maps to show the difference between detected sub-networks of synergic drug combinations and non-synergic drug combinations.
+Here, we provide examples on cell line SF-295 and cell line K-562 in Figure~\ref{fig:fig4}, and more examples are provided in Appendix \ref{sec:append}.
+In the heatmap, the values (synergy $>$ 0, \mbox{synergy $<$ 0}) assigned to each gene are the cell-line-based synergic importance and non-synergic importance scores, which indicate the proportion that the gene is included in the gene sub-network (detected by SANEpool) of synergic drug combinations (non-synergic drug combinations) targeting the cell line.
+The synergy value of a gene measures the possibility that the information of the gene, such as the gene expression and gene copy number, contributes to the prediction process of the drug synergy score.
+Hence, the difference between cell-line-based synergy value (estimated probability that the gene is involved in the detected sub-network of drug combinations with synergy $>$ 0) and cell-line-based non-synergy value (estimated probability that the gene is involved in the detected sub-network of drug combinations with synergy $<$ 0) can reflect the synergic performance of the gene.
 That is, a larger difference indicates the gene contributes more to the synergic drug combination than non-synergic drug combinations.
 For instance, for cell line SK-562, the top 10 detected genes are SIN3A, ETS2, WNT10B, SLC8A1, MTOR, KLF2, RGS2, SESN3, NRG1, TNFRSF11A.
 Furthermore, these heatmaps also show that the difference between the detected genes of synergic drug combinations and of non-synergic drug combinations are significant.